Really-Simple-Plugins/complianz-gdpr/readme.txt

 Check out other plugins developed by Really Simple Plugins as well: [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/), [Zip Recipes](https://wordpress.org/plugins/zip-recipes/) and [WP Search Insights](https://wordpress.org/plugins/wp-search-insights/)

 [Contact](https://complianz.io/support/) us if you have any questions, issues, or suggestions.
-Complianz | GDPR/CCPA Cookie Consent is developed by [Complianz BV] (https://complianz.io).
+Complianz | GDPR/CCPA Cookie Consent is developed by [Complianz B.V.](https://complianz.io).

 = Installation =
 * Go to “plugins” in your Wordpress Dashboard, and click “add new”.